gakalmar/Notes/33_React.md

 - Installation:
     - Select REACT, then JS + SWC framework
     - Then run `npm i` to install any dependencies
+    - `npm i react-router-dom` - this will very likely be needed too

 - Add "type: module" line to package.json file to be able to work with modern JS (import-export) // Already included in vite